polygoncoin/Microservices/README.md

 defaultDbDatabase='global'
 clientMasterDbName='client_master'
 ```
-Note clientMasterDbName can be set same as defaultDbDatabase if you dont want to maintain different databases for client.
+**Note**: clientMasterDbName can be set same as defaultDbDatabase if you dont want to maintain different databases for client.

 - For a **Dedicated DB or Host** set these settings as below and update them in **global.m003_master_connection** table
 ```